Electric vehicle charging stations bill introduced

 HARRISBURG, Pa.
 (WHTM) – An effort to increase electric vehicle charging stations may start in Pennsylvania, starting with new commercial buildings.

-Legislation HB1908 was introduced Thursday by State Rep. Kristine Howard to increase the number of electric vehicle charging stations around the commonwealth.
+House Bill 1908 was introduced Thursday by Rep. Kristine Howard (D-Chester) to increase the number of electric vehicle charging stations around the state.

 The legislation would require new non-residential buildings to be constructed with the necessary infrastructure to support EV charging stations.